Identifying the best charities isn't easy.

-Will Power of Deduction tell me which charity it contributes to in connection with my donation?
+Will Power of Deduction tell me which charity it uses the money I donate to support?
 If so, when?

 Absolutely.
 While we don't divulge which charities we intend to contribute to in advance, after we've made our contributions in the month after you donate, we'll update our blog and send you an email with some information about the organization we chose for your cause.
 We make our contributions on the 10th of each month, and we try to email our donors that same day.
 This means that if you donate any time in the month of August, we'll be back in touch on September 10 to let you know which organization we contributed to for your preferred cause.

-What happens if I don't like the charity Power of Deduction uses my donation to support?
+What happens if I don't like the charity Power of Deduction uses the money I donate to support?

 We welcome feedback on issues like this via our contact us page.
 We don't offer refunds, but we're always happy to discuss your questions or concerns in this area.

 Does Power of Deduction offer any guarantees to donors?